kboedges/cybersec-timer/README.md

 # Cyber Security Timer

+Stop a ransomware attach by entering 6 correct passwords within 5 hours; beware the 15-minute penalty for entering a wrong password!

+## Instructions

 Enter 6 correct passwords, one-by-one, to stop your data from being deleted.
 You'll have 5 hours to complete the task.
 If you enter an incorrect password or enter a correct password more than once, you'll have 15 minutes deducted from your time.
 If you enter all 6 correct passwords, the timer will stop.

 ## Setup